HadoopIt/Naive_Bayes_Classifier_R/README.md

 This program is written in R, using only R base package and no other ML R package is used.
 Three options are required: the training dataset, the test dataset, and the output filename.

 Usage: Rscript nbc_mushroom.R mushroom.training.txt mushroom.test.txt mushroom.output.txt

 b.
-How to interpret the output (sample output in "Q2_sample_output.txt")
+How to interpret the output (sample output in "mushroom.output.txt")

 The output will first display the prior probabilities.
 Then Likelihood values for each of the 21 features are printed.